 The Wildlife Photographer of the Year is definitely the world's most prestigious nature photography contest.
-It is a great honor that "The blue pool" has been chosen among the very best 100 photographs from over 49,000 entries in this year’s competition.
+It is a great honor that "The blue pool" has been chosen among the very best 100 photographs from over 49,000 entries in the 2020 competition.

 The image is part of the exhibition presented in the galleries of the Natural History Museum in London, and it will also tour to over 60 venues across 6 continents.